San Fernando Valley Model A Club

 In addition, you will commence receiving monthly copies of the Club’s newsletter; ‘The Rumble Sheet’.

-We strongly recommend the donation of $3.00 to the Association of California Car Clubs (ACCC) which is collected in conjunction with your membership/renewal dues.
-The Club pays $3.00 on your behalf, regardless of your payment, and would greatly appreciate your contribution to this worthy Association.
+We strongly recommend the donation of $5.00 to the Association of California Car Clubs (A.C.C.C.) which is collected in conjunction with your membership/renewal dues.
+The Club pays $5.00 on your behalf, regardless of your payment, and would greatly appreciate your contribution to this worthy Association.
 The group lobbies in Sacramento on behalf of the Old and Antique Car Clubs.

-ACCC was formed in March 16, 1972.
-The ACCC is a volunteer organization representing interests of member clubs across the state, forming a bridge between the automotive enthusiast and your elected officials.
-The ACCC is united to serve, in form and educate you, the collector car owner, by communicating with all levels of government, as necessary, in order to protect and preserve the collective automotive hobby.
+The A.C.C.C. was formed in March 16, 1972.
+The A.C.C.C. is a volunteer organization representing interests of member clubs across the state, forming a bridge between the automotive enthusiast and your elected officials.
+The A.C.C.C. is united to serve by informing and educating their members, and by using appropriate channels of communication at all levels of government, as necessary, to protect and preserve the collectible automobile hobby.